• Skip to primary navigation

 • Add flour, cocoa powder and salt into a small bowl and whisk to combine.

 • Add butter into another larger bowl, beat with a hand held electric beater for 1 minute.
-Add confectioners sugar and vanilla extract and continue beating until creamy (additional one minute).
+Add confectioners sugar and vanilla extract and continue beating until creamy, addional one minute.

-• Add whisked flour mixture and continue beating on low speed, until it looks crumbly (don't over mix).
+• Add combined flour mixture and continue beating on low speed, until it looks crumbly.
+Make sure not to over mix.

 Bake